 The two wavy lines denote the groove pool to the bottom left of the screen – this is where any grooves you use in your project will be displayed.
-You can add grooves in a number of ways.

-The best way is to drag a .agr file from the Browser directly onto a MIDI clip or warped audio clip, applying a specified amount of swing.
+You can then add grooves in a number of ways, however, the best way is to drag a .agr file from the Browser directly onto a MIDI clip or warped audio clip, applying a specified amount of swing.
 Note that this doesn’t move the MIDI notes unless you press ‘Commit’ afterwards.